nbrl/advocate-things-js-sdk/README.md

 ### Other available Data
 Some other data is made available in the `AT` namespace for use.

+* `AT.queryParamName` - set to the name of the query parameter as defined when setting up your Client.
-* `AT.currentSharepointToken` - set to the most recently received Sharepoint token.
+* `AT.shareToken` - set to the most recently received Sharepoint token.

 ## <a name="development"></a>Development and contributing
 If you wish to contribute to the SDK, the below shows how to set up a development environment, run tests and submit pull requests.